Decentral-America/docs/docs/02_decentralchain/02_token(asset).rst

 * On the next screen double-check the entered data and if everything is correct click Send to finish the creation or click Go Back to make corrections..

 The transaction fee is :math:`1` DecentralCoin for a regular token or :math:`0.001` DecentralCoins for a :ref:`non-fungible token (NFT) <02_decentralchain/02_token(asset):Non-Fungible Token>`.
-Moreover, the token can be issued by the :ref:`dApp script <03_ride-language/04_script-types:dApp Script>` as a result of the :ref:`invoke script transaction <02_decentralchain/03_transaction:Invoke Script Transaction>` when the callable function result contains the :ref:`issue action <03_ride-language/05_structures:Issue>`.
+Moreover, the token can be issued by the :ref:`dApp script <03_ride-language/04_script-types:dApp Script>` as a result of the :ref:`invoke script transaction <02_decentralchain/03_transaction:Invoke Script Transaction>` when the callable function result contains the :ref:`Issue <03_ride-language/05_structures:Issue>` action.
 The minimum fee for invoke script transaction is increased by :math:`1` DecentralCoin for each non-NFT token issued.

 Token ID
 ========